 Initial results from TIMSS 2015 were published on November 29th, 2016.
 The Irish national report on Fourth Class and Second Year students’ performance on the mathematics and science assessments can be downloaded here.

-More detailed contextual analysis and findings will be published in 2017.
+More detailed contextual analysis and findings are forthcoming.

 - Participating Countries